Hilary Knight: International play

-As a teenager, Knight was a United States senior national team member.
-In November 2006, she played for Team USA in the Four Nations Cup and was the youngest player for Team USA at 17 years old.
-At the 2007 IIHF World Women's Championship, she was the youngest player on the United States squad.
-Her head coach was also the Wisconsin head coach Mark Johnson.
-Knight earned silver at the tournament for the US.
-Later that year, she played for the United States Under 22 National Team.
-She scored the game-winning goal at 7:48 of overtime as the U.S. Women's National Team won its third consecutive world title with a 3–2 overtime victory against Canada at the 2011 IIHF Women's World Championship at Hallenstadion.
-In the United States first game of the 2011 IIHF Eight Nations Tournament, Knight scored a hat trick in a victory over Russia.
-In the opening match of the 2012 IIHF World Women's Championships, Knight scored two goals in a 9–2 win over Canada.

-Knight represented the United States at the 2023 IIHF Women's World Championship where she recorded eight goals and four assists in seven games.
-During the championship game she recorded a hat trick to help lead USA to a gold medal.
+Knight represented the United States at the 2023 Women's World Championship where she recorded eight goals and four assists in seven games.
+During the championship game she recorded a hat trick to help lead the team to a gold medal.
 With 12 points during the tournament, she became the first player in IIHF World Women's Championship history to surpass 100 career points.
 The win also gave Knight nine career gold medals, tying Danielle Goyette for most all time.
 It was also her 13th career medal, tying Hayley Wickenheiser for the most medals all time.

 Olympics

+Knight has competed in five Winter Olympics – the 2010 Winter Olympics in Vancouver, the 2014 Winter Olympics in Sochi, the 2018 Winter Olympics in Pyeongchang, the 2022 Winter Olympics in Beijing, and the 2026 Winter Olympics in Milan.
+Knight is the all-time leading Olympic goal scorer in US hockey history (15 goals), and all-time Olympic points leader in US hockey history (33 points).

+2010 Vancouver

-Knight has participated in the 2010 Winter Olympics in Vancouver, the 2014 Winter Olympics in Sochi, the 2018 Winter Olympics in Pyeongchang, and the 2022 Winter Olympics in Beijing.
-She took a year (2009–2010) off from studying at the University of Wisconsin to join Team USA.
-She was the youngest member of either the men's or women's teams, at 20 years, 217 days of age.
-She had 7 assists and 1 goal, with the lone goal coming against Finland.
-She finished the Olympics with 8 points and earned a silver medal.
+Knight took a year (2009–2010) off from studying at the University of Wisconsin to join United States for the Olympics.
+At 20 years and 217 days of age, she was the youngest member of either the men's or women's US Olympic teams.
+She recorded seven assists and one goal, with the lone goal coming against Finland.
+She finished the tournament with eight points and earned a silver medal.

+2014 Sochi

-In 2014, Knight was tied for the Team USA lead in points with 6 and scored the team's first goal of the tournament.
-She was named to the Media All-Star team after the end of the Games.
-She finished the tournament with 3 goals and 3 assists for 6 points and earned a silver medal.
-In 2018, Knight scored Team USA's first goal in the final game and earned a gold medal.
-On January 2, 2022, Knight was named to Team USA's roster to represent the United States at the 2022 Winter Olympics.
+Knight played a prominent role in the 2014 tournament, tied for the team lead in points with six and scoring the team's first goal of the Olympics.
+She finished with three goals and three assists across the tournament and was named to the Media All-Star team in recognition of her outstanding performance.
+The United States fell to Canada in the gold medal game and earned a silver medal, marking Knight's second consecutive Olympic silver.

+2018 Pyeongchang

+The 2018 Olympics proved to be a breakthrough for Knight and the United States.
+In a highly anticipated gold medal rematch against Canada, Knight gave the United States a 1–0 lead with a power-play goal late in the first period by redirecting a shot from Sidney Morin.
+Knight finished the tournament with two goals and one assist as the United States defeated Canada 3–2 in a shootout, ending a 20-year gold medal drought and capturing the first Olympic gold for American women's hockey since the inaugural tournament at 1998 Olympics in Nagano.
+It was Knight's first Olympic gold medal after two previous silver medal finishes.